Need for Courage

 Courage - The Premier Quality for Leadership

 Courage is the most important quality for a Christian leader.
 It separates the good leader from the bad.
-If the leader lacks the courage to demonstrate his leadership qualities a moment of crisis, they mean nothing.
+If the leader lacks the courage to demonstrate his leadership qualities in a moment of crisis, they mean nothing.
 A leader's momentary act of cowardice can destroy ministries and people's lives.

 Scripture teaches us courage can be either a physical alertness a foot or the